lrasata/telecomProviderApp/README.md

 **TODO list of features and improvements**

-- [ ] Feature : allow authenticated user to top-up their wallet
+- [x] Feature : allow authenticated user to top-up their wallet
+  - [x] frontend
+  - [ ] backend requirement - only the currently authenticated user can update itself + user with ROLE ADMIN
 - [ ] Feature : allow authenticated user to change or request a change of mobile plan - Payment is then deducted from wallet
 - [ ] Feature : save date of subscription to a mobile plan and make the gauges works correctly - User is notified when Mobile plan is expired
-- [ ] UI improvements
+- [x] UI improvements - continuous progress
 - [ ] Remove usages any other styling library which is not part of Mui

 ## Project Structure